- What We Do

 These are the questions that plague the minds of our clients and prospects.
 Website speed impacts your bottom line, and is an important consideration that separates a good user experience from a bad user experience–or even from a bounced visit.

 Did you know that:

-- Even 3 seconds of waiting decreases customer satisfaction by about 16%?
+- Even 3 seconds of waiting decreases customer satisfaction by about 16 percent?

-- Just a 1 second delay in page response can result in a 7% reduction in conversions?
+- Just a 1 second delay in page response can result in a 7 percent reduction in conversions?

 - Slower page load time results in an increase in page abandonment, with a 4 second load time seeing as high as a 25 percent increase in page abandonment compared to one with a <1 second load time?